Becoming a Catholic

 This is an easy-to-use resource that provides initiation ministers with the pastoral tools needed to lead dismissal sessions with unbaptized adults preparing for full initiation.
 The step-by-step format makes leading the dismissal catechesis an easy and prayerful experience.
 Order from LTP

-Becoming a Catholic via the Rite of Christian Initiation of Adults doesn't need to be confusing.
+Becoming a Catholic via the Order of Christian Initiation of Adults doesn't need to be confusing.
 Get a leg up on the terms you'll be learning as you go through initiation.

 Learn the Terms